Inner Tooth Infections

 Root canals are the thin passages that run from the soft inner tissue of your tooth (pulp) to the tip of the root of your tooth.
 These canals may become infected in a variety of ways, most commonly as a result of untreated cavities.
 Because the canals contain nerve fibers, infections of this sort are often accompanied by varying amounts of pain.

 Root canal procedures not only preserve your dental and oral health, but also improve the appearance of teeth darkened by infection.
-They are likewise a preventative measure to help you to avoid costly restorations to replace a tooth lost to decay and infection.
+They are therefore a restorative procedure.
+But they’re also a preventative measure to help you to avoid costly restorations to replace a tooth lost to decay and infection.

 Aren’t Root Canals Painful?

 Many people are concerned by the potential pain of a root canal procedure.
-You may be surprised to learn that modern day root canal therapy is usually painless and no more uncomfortable than having a filling placed.
+A modern day root canal therapy is usually painless and no more uncomfortable than having a filling placed.
+Most people talk about the pain relief they experience when their infection is gone.

 After sufficiently numbing the area, Dr. Holladay creates an opening on the surface of the tooth.
 He then removes any decayed tissue or bacteria.
 An instrument called a root canal file is then used to remove the nerve fibers and clean out infected tissue from within the thin canals.
 We use magnifying equipment to aid in the procedure.